 I have Brazilian cherry hardwood floors.
 Is there any way to tone down the red color?

 Brazilian cherry is a beautiful hardwood, but the red tone doesn't suit every home or design aesthetic.
 We can sand and refinish Brazilian cherry floors, removing much of the red overtone in the process.
-To learn more, please contact us at 615-416-9039.
+If you live in Nashville and ould like to learn more, please contact us at 615-416-9039.